Non-Functioning Pituitary Adenoma

 Surgery

 Surgery can remove the tumor.
-Removing the tumor improves your vision and relieves your headaches.
+Removing the tumor could improve your vision and may relieve headaches.
 It also could get your pituitary gland back to working normally.

 If your pituitary gland doesn't go back to normal, you'll also need medications to help with your hormone balance.